RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

-In the current implementation, we actually do not quantize the integer parameters anyway nor do we clip them to their specified ranges, so currently we already operate in that unrestricted mode.
-It would actually take some extra programming to enforce these restrictions.
+In the current implementation, we actually do not quantize the integer parameters anyway nor do we clip parameters to their specified ranges, so currently we already operate in that unrestricted mode.
+It would actually take some extra programming to enforce these restrictions and the "gain" would be *less* flexibility.
 Maybe we should or maybe we shouldn't.
 If users want to restrict themselves to using only integers for certain parameters, they can already do it.
 No additional code needed.
 The same goes for the ranges.
-However, in some cases we may indeed want to put some limits on the ranges to ensure numeric stability and/or sane resource requirements of certain algorithms (think of delay, for example).
+However, in some cases we may indeed want to put some limits on the ranges to ensure numeric stability (think of filter feedback) or sane resource requirements (think of delay) or safety for the user's equipment and/or ears (think of gain).

 Misc Ideas